Headache: Old headaches

 One review article found that if 4–5 of the POUND characteristics are present, a migraine is 24 times as likely a diagnosis than a tension-type headache (likelihood ratio 24).
 If 3 characteristics of POUND are present, migraine is 3 times more likely a diagnosis than tension type headache (likelihood ratio 3).
 If only 2 POUND characteristics are present, tension-type headaches are 60% more likely (likelihood ratio 0.41).
 Another study found the following factors independently each increase the chance of migraine over tension-type headache: nausea, photophobia, phonophobia, exacerbation by physical activity, unilateral, throbbing quality, chocolate as a headache trigger, and cheese as a headache trigger.

 Cluster headaches are relatively rare (1 in 1000 people) and are more common in men than women.
 They present with sudden onset explosive pain around one eye and are accompanied by autonomic symptoms (tearing, runny nose and red eye).

 Temporomandibular jaw pain (chronic pain in the jaw joint), and cervicogenic headache (headache caused by pain in muscles of the neck) are also possible diagnoses.

 For chronic, unexplained headaches, keeping a headache diary can be useful for tracking symptoms and identifying triggers, such as association with menstrual cycle, exercise and food.
 While mobile electronic diaries for smartphones are becoming increasingly common, a recent review found most are developed with a lack of evidence base and scientific expertise.

+Cephalalgiaphobia is fear of headaches or getting a headache.

 New headaches

 New headaches are more likely to be dangerous secondary headaches.
-They can, however, simply be the first presentation of a chronic headache syndrome, like migraine or tension-type headaches.
+They can, however, simply be the first presentation of a chronic headache syndrome, like migraine or a tension headache.

 One recommended diagnostic approach is as follows.
-If any urgent red flags are present such as visual loss, new seizures, new weakness, new confusion, further workup with imaging and possibly a lumbar puncture should be done (see red flags section for more details).
-If the headache is sudden onset (thunderclap headache), a computed tomography test to look for a brain bleed (subarachnoid hemorrhage) should be done.
-If the CT scan does not show a bleed, a lumbar puncture should be done to look for blood in the CSF, as the CT scan can be falsely negative and subarachnoid hemorrhages can be fatal.
+If any urgent red flags are present such as visual impairment, new seizures, new weakness, or new confusion, further workup with imaging and possibly a lumbar puncture should be done (see red flags section for more details).
+If the headache is sudden onset (thunderclap headache), a computed tomography scan (CT scan) to look for a brain bleed (subarachnoid hemorrhage) should be done.
+If the CT scan does not show a bleed, a lumbar puncture should be done to look for blood in the cerebrospinal fluid (CSF), as the CT scan can be falsely negative and subarachnoid hemorrhages can be fatal.
 If there are signs of infection such as fever, rash, or stiff neck, a lumbar puncture to look for meningitis should be considered.
-If there is jaw claudication and scalp tenderness in an older person, a temporal artery biopsy to look for temporal arteritis should be performed and immediate treatment should be started.
+In an older person, if there is jaw claudication and scalp tenderness, a temporal artery biopsy should be performed to look for temporal arteritis, immediate treatment should be started, if results of the biopsy are positive.